How Light Should a Backpacking Sleeping Bag be?

 When dividing it into the three categories above, it is initially just a matter of getting an impression of how warm the sleeping bag actually is and whether it might be far too warm or cold for the planned use.

-For the summer months and in extreme heat, we recommend using a blanket sleeping bag (hut sleeping bag).
-We can usually open this completely with a zipper on the side and thus convert it into a blanket.
-In summer, backpackers in particular should make sure to reduce their weight significantly – ultra-light models for summer weigh between 350 and 750 grams.
+For summer months and extreme heat, we recommend using a blanket sleeping bag (also known as a hut sleeping bag).
+These bags have a side zipper that allows them to open completely, converting them into a blanket.
+Backpackers should aim to minimize weight during summer trips; ultra-light models usually weigh between 350 and 750 grams.

 Conclusion